mdasik0/CSV-to-React-App-Generator/README.md

 ## 📝 CSV Format

-Your `website.csv` should have the following format:
+Your `websites.csv` should have the following format:

 ```csv
 domain,title,description,phone,address